What makes a good image?

 It's All in Your Head

-To understand what goes into a great photo, it might help to think a little about how an image — nothing more, initially, than a spatial arrangement of colors and intensities — is perceived by stages in the human brain.
+To understand the ingredients that might go into making a great photo, it might help to think a little about how an image — nothing more, initially, than a spatial arrangement of colors and intensities — is perceived by stages in the human brain.
 For when an image first falls upon our retinas, it's nothing more than a mass of disparate signals from our photoreceptor cells: "Lots of green here!", "I got some blue!", "Whoa, that's a lotta red..."
-There's nothing in that initial data that says this green is related to that green; certainly nothing that says those two greens are part of a blade of grass; and most definitely nothing indicating that that grass blade is sun-dappled and that that should make us happy!
+There's nothing in that initial data that says this green is related to that green; certainly nothing that says those two greens are, say, part of a blade of grass; and most definitely nothing indicating that that blade of grass is sun-dappled and that that should make us happy!
 That stuff all comes later.

 The Stages of Perception